neonspider/IT5013/Assessment1/PracticalTasks/README.md

  - [ ] Remind users every six months to update their personal information if any corrections need to be made.

 ### Limits on use of personal information
+Personal data should only be collected where strictly necessary for use, and retained only as long as is necessary.
  - [ ] Categorize between information required for software operation, and information optional for software operation
  - [ ] Ensure both categories of information are lawful, fair and limited only to what is necessary for their functions
  - [ ] Require an agreement by the user that they have read what data is collected for what purposes, a consent check and notify them of any additional data that can be voluntarily provided for enhanced, additional or optional functionality, with an opt-out default check to permit these additional collections.